jch00oo/CAA-Data-Analysis-Project/README.md

 ---
 ## Opens-to-clicks Conversion Rate

-In the context of the CalCon newsletter, engagement is segmented in three ways:
-1. *Subscribers*: individuals signed up to receive CalCon monthly newsletters
-2. *Openers*: subscribers who have opened an email newsletter
-3. *Clickers*: Openers who have clicked a URL link

 The conversion rate between opens to clicks is defined as the number of people who have clicked a link over the number of people who have opened a CalCons newsletter.

 The overall opens-to-clicks conversion rate is 0.23697, indicating that about 24% of people who opened a newsletter in the past year clicked on a link at least once.
 Analysis on individual subscriber opens-to-clicks conversion rates for those who have opened at least once shows that, on average, a subscriber will click about one link per two opens.